Vocabulary-level Memory Efficiency for Language Model Fine-tuning: Implementation Hardware

 \section{Implementation \& Hardware}

 We implement our experiments using PyTorch \citep{paszke-etal-2019-pytorch}, Hugging Face Transformers \citep{wolf-etal-2020-transformers} and Hugging Face Datasets \citep{lhoest-etal-2021-datasets}.
 Since downstream task performance is not relevant to this study, we do not perform hyperparameter tuning.
-Instead, we broadly follow the hyperparameters from \citet{devlin-etal-2019-bert}, listed in Table \ref{tab:hyperparameters}.
+Instead, we broadly follow the hyperparameters from \citet{devlin-etal-2019-bert}, listed in Table~\ref{tab:hyperparameters}.

-We evaluate all models using a single NVIDIA Tesla V100 (SXM2 32GB) GPU and Intel Xeon Gold 6138 CPU.
+We fine-tune all models using a single NVIDIA Tesla V100 (SXM2 32GB) GPU and Intel Xeon Gold 6138 CPU.
 For consistency, each model type is evaluated on the same physical hardware.